Guilty Pleas

 For example, in the following case, R. v.
 Fong, 2004 the defendant plead guilty to driving with no insurance which normally has a fine of not less than $5,000 and not more than $25,000.
 However a joint agreement with the prosecutor recommended a fine of $2,000.
 The court balked.
 Even though the court acknowledged the defendant was a poor student and the fine severe, the court fined him $5,000 anyway and considered it appropriate as the minimum fine amount was set to discourage people from driving without insurance.

 The other point to note is that you cannot go back.
 Having plead guilty, you have given up your right to a trial.
 You are now at the mercy of the justice during sentencing.

-However you can minimize the fine and the risk by following the helpful tips in the Sentencing section.
+Another opportunity to plead guilty is just before the court is about to start hearing trials.
 If the prosecutor did not have enough time to meet with everyone prior to the start of court, he may poll the courtroom to see if anyone else wishes to plead guilty.
 Even if you told the prosecutor you wanted a trial, you can change your mind at this point.
 You can also do it later when you are called up for your trial.
-It is usually best to plead guilty after all the other guilty pleas are dealt with.
-You will have the benefit of seeing how the justice has handled the guilty pleas.
-Was she lenient of severe?
-If she was not giving anyone a break, the guilty plea will not be your best option.

 Once the guilty pleas are dealt with, the prosecutor will move on to the not guilty pleas (which means people who want a trial).